-- Hourly employees are entitled to accrue paid sick leave for purposes of the California sick leave law, effective with the employee's date of hire, at the rate of one (1) hour for every thirty (30) hours worked, up to a maximum of forty-eight (48) accrued hours per year.
-Hourly employees are entitled to use up to a maximum of forty (40) hours of accrued sick leave per year, solely for the purposes set forth in the California sick leave law.
-However, employees in their initial year of employment may not begin to use their accrued sick time until after ninety (90) days of employment. - Hourly employees with unused accrued sick time at the end of the year can rollover up to forty (40) hours to the new year.
+Hourly employees are entitled to accrue paid sick leave for purposes of the New York City sick leave law, effective with the employee's date of hire, at the rate of one (1) hour for every thirty (30) hours worked up to a maximum of forty (40) hours per year, solely for the purposes set forth in the New York City law.
+However, employees in their initial year of employment may not begin to use their accrued sick time until after ninety (90) days of employment.

+- O Hourly employees with unused accrued sick time at the end of the year can rollover up to 40 hours to the new year.
 However, employees may not use more sick time than they would otherwise accrue in a single calendar year, as set forth above.
-The rollover provision allows employees to use paid sick time at the start of a year where they might not yet have accrued such time.

-- Salaried employees accrue one (1) week of paid sick leave in addition to their allotted vacation time, after one (1) year of service. - During a salaried employee's initial year of employment, i.e. that time prior to the employee's first anniversary based upon his/her date of hire and during which time the employee would not have otherwise accrued paid vacation or sick time, as set forth above, the employee will be entitled to accrue paid sick leave solely for purposes of the California sick leave law, effective with the employee's date of hire, at the rate of one (1) hour for every thirty (30) hours worked up to a maximum of forty-eight (48) hours, and to use up to forty (40) hours of that accrued sick leave, in this initial year of employment.
-However, employees in their initial year of employment may not begin to use accrued sick time until after ninety (90) days of employment.
+The rollover provision allows employees to use paid sick time at the start of a year where they might not yet have accrued such time. - Salaried employees accrue one (1) week of paid sick leave in addition to their allotted vacation time (vacation time can be used for the purposes of sick leave) after one (1) year of service. - Ouring a salaried employee's initial year of employment, i.e. that time prior to the employee's first anniversary based upon his/her date of hire and during which time the employee would not have otherwise accrued paid vacation or sick time as set forth above, the employee will be entitled to accrue paid sick leave solely for purposes of the New York City sick leave law, effective with the employee's date of hire, at the rate of one (1) hour for every thirty (30) hours worked up to a maximum of forty (40) hours in this initial year of employment.
+However, employees in this initial year of employment may not begin to use accrued sick time until after ninety (90) days of employment.

-Accordingly, Metlang employees accrue paid vacation and/or sick time at a rate that is equal to or more generous than what is required under the California sick leave law (i.e., the law provides for accrual of one (1) hour of paid sick time for every thirty (30) hours worked, up to forty-eight (48) hours, yet the employee's use of accrued sick leave can be capped at just twenty-four (24) hours per year).
+Accordingly, Metlang employees accrue paid vacation and/or sick time at a rate that is equal to or more generous than what is required under the New York City sick leave law (i.e., the law provides for accrual of one (1) hour of paid sick time for every thirty (30) hours worked).

-Metlang employees working in California are entitled to use their accrued paid vacation time for vacation, personal reasons and for the sick time reasons specified in the law (and outlined above).
-However, California employees are not entitled to additional paid time off under the California law, on top of the paid vacation and/or sick time accrued under Company policy.
+Metlang employees who work at least eighty (80) hours per year in New York City are entitled to use their accrued paid vacation time for vacation, personal reasons and for the sick time reasons specified in the law (and outlined above).
+However, New York City employees are not entitled to additional paid time off under the New York City law, on top of the paid vacation and/or sick time accrued under Company policy.
 Time taken for sick leave purposes under the law will count against the employee's paid vacation or sick time, as applicable.